-- 11.1 The SAMRC is committed to promoting ethical conduct of research which entails cooperation between HREC or ECRA and researchers to ensure a comprehensive and frank assessment of the ethical implications of proposals so that participants (and researchers) can be protected appropriately.4 - 11.2 SAMR HREC or ECRA must review research proposals prospectively to ensure that they meet the accepted ethical norms and standards before research commences.
-In the case of research pertaining to existing data, expedited review may be considered. - Ethics review shall be in terms of the most updated versions of the REP and Research Ethics Standard Operating Procedures (RESOP). - 11.4 SAMRC HREC and ECRA members are encouraged to be objective, informed and to act without fear or favour in their ethical reviews. - 11.5 SAMRC HREC and ECRA must also assess how the research will be conducted, whether the investigators are suitably qualified, that adequate monitoring and safety measures are in place and achievable, and the site is suitably resourced. - 11.6 It may be a requirement for some HREC members to have GCP training, evidenced by a certificate issued not more than 2 years previously. - 11.7 HREC and ECRA shall make provision for the full, expedited and waived ethical review processes.
+- 11.1 The SAMRC is committed to promoting ethical conduct of research which entails cooperation between HREC or ECRA and researchers to ensure a comprehensive and frank assessment of the ethical implications of proposals so that participants (and researchers) can be protected appropriately. - 11.2 SAMRC HREC or ECRA must review research proposals prospectively to ensure that they meet the accepted ethical norms and standards before research commences.
+In the case of research pertaining to existing data, expedited review may be considered. - 11.3 Ethics review shall be in terms of the Guidelines: Ethics in Health Research: Principles, Processes and Structures, Department of Health, 2015 and most updated versions of the REP and Research Ethics Standard Operating Procedures. - 11.4 SAMRC HREC and ECRA members are encouraged to be objective, informed and to act without fear or favour in their ethical reviews. - 11.5 SAMRC HREC and ECRA must also assess how the research will be conducted, whether the investigators are suitably qualified, that adequate monitoring and safety measures are in place and achievable, and the site is suitably resourced. - HREC and ECRA shall make provision for the full, expedited and waived ethical review processes.